djpmsft/ADF_Labs/Data integration using Azure Data Factory and Azure Data Share.md

     ![Portal](./assets/images/portal-ads.png)

 1. Select the data share account with 'Provider' in the name.
-For example, **DataProvider0102**.
+For example, **DataProvider123456**.

 1. Select **Start sharing your data**

     ![Start sharing](./assets/images/ads-start-sharing.png)

-1. Select **+Create** to start configuring your new data share.
+1. Select **+Create** to start configuring your new share.

 1. Under **Share name**, specify a name of your choice.
 Note that this is the share name that will be seen by your data consumer, so be sure to give it a descriptive name such as TaxiData.

-1. Under **Description**, put in a sentence which describes the contents of the data share.
-The data share will contain world wide taxi trip data which is stored in a number of stores including Azure SQL Data Warehouse and Azure Data Lake Store.
+1. Under **Description**, put in a sentence which describes the contents of the share.
+The share will contain New York Taxi trip fare data.

 1. Under **Terms of use**, specify a set of terms that you would like your data consumer to adhere to.
 Some examples include "Do not distribute this data outside your organization" or "Refer to legal agreement".